NOURISHING THE SOUL: THE BEGINNINGS OF THE SALZBURG FESTIVAL

 With the founding of the Salzburg Festival, its Jewish founders, Hugo von Hofmannsthal and Max Reinhardt, courageously set an example in a greatly shrunken Austria, suffering from the consequences of World War I, amidst vociferous nationalist tendencies, anti-Semitic insults, inflation and economic hardship.

-This special online program presented on the occasion of the Centennial of the Salzburg Festival and the Austrian National Holiday celebrated on 23 October is a cooperation of the Austrian Cultural Forum New York, based on a recorded live performance at the Austrian Cultural Forum Berlin in September 2020.
+This special online program presented on the occasion of the Centennial of the Salzburg Festival is a cooperation of the Austrian Cultural Forum New York, based on a recorded live performance at the Austrian Cultural Forum Berlin in September 2020.

-The one-hour program will feature welcoming messages from ACFNY Director Michael Haider and an introduction by Michael Lahr von Leitis in which he traces the origins of the Salzburg Festival idea.
-In this reading, Gregorij H. von Leitis will bring the beginnings of the Salzburg Festival to life by presenting selected texts by Hugo von Hofmannsthal, Harry Graf Kessler, Karl Kraus, Max Reinhardt, Joseph Roth, Bertha Zuckerkandl, Stefan Zweig and others.
+The one-hour program features a welcoming message from ACFNY Director Michael Haider and an introduction by Michael Lahr von Leitis in which he traces the origins of the Salzburg Festival idea.
+In this reading, Gregorij H. von Leitis brings the beginnings of the Salzburg Festival to life by presenting selected texts by Hugo von Hofmannsthal, Harry Graf Kessler, Karl Kraus, Max Reinhardt, Joseph Roth, Bertha Zuckerkandl, Stefan Zweig and others.

 ABOUT THE SPEAKERS